rollingedit/YouTube-Album-Splitter/README.md

 - **Deno**: JavaScript runtime used by yt-dlp for modern YouTube extraction support.
 - **winget**: Windows package installer used to install missing helper tools automatically.

+yt-dlp handles the initial thumbnail, then the tool re-applies the final square cover art during metadata cleanup so Opus music players read it reliably.

 So the internal design is modular, but the released user experience stays simple:

 ```text